 Map: Google Maps

-Ah yes.
-I was due for one of these extremely rare days in Waterton Lakes National Park!
+I think I was due for one of these extremely rare days in Waterton Lakes National Park.
 What days, you ask?
-Those rare gems where the wind is manageable and “sunny” actually means you see blue sky and the ball of fire sustaining life on our fragile planet!
-Oh – and of course those days when you have a route planned out that will take 100% advantage of these conditions.
+One of those rare gems where the wind is manageable and “sunny” actually means you see blue sky and the ball of fire sustaining life on our fragile planet.
+Oh – and one of those rarest of days when you have a route planned ahead of time that will take 100% advantage of these prime scrambling and hiking conditions.
 In our case Phil Richards and I were planning a grand traverse from Vimy Peak to Arras Peak (Vimy Ridge) to the highest point of Vimy Ridge (GR939323) and back again.

 The sun was coming up as we experienced something very unique and special while biking near the river crossing on the flats.
 At first we heard what sounded like people being tortured – the screaming was pretty intense!
 After few minutes we realized we were in the middle of a huge Elk rut!
 Wow.
 We saw at least 30 elk, including 5-8 LARGE bulls with massive racks.
 The bulls were calling out loudly, circling each other and generally getting their rut on.
 I thought we’d have to turn back more than once, but amazingly the huge animals let us through unscathed.
 We didn’t get stupidly close of course, but we had to wait for the animals to move out of our way several times.
 I’d have been really nervous on foot – I felt that we looked bigger on bikes.
 The two images that really stand out for me are two huge bulls ready to engage.
 They stood there, heads lowered, for about 5 seconds before deciding they’d save the fight for later.
 The other image is a lone bull, the largest we saw, standing in the morning light with the mountains behind him lighting up and his breath clearly visible streaming from his mouth as he called loudly for a mate.
 Pretty cool stuff.